Psychoanalytic theory

-Psychoanalytic theory is the theory of personality organization and the dynamics of personality development relating to the practice of psychoanalysis, a clinical method for treating psychopathology.
-First laid out by Sigmund Freud in the late 19th century, psychoanalytic theory has undergone many refinements since his work.
-The psychoanalytic theory came to full prominence in the last third of the twentieth century as part of the flow of critical discourse regarding psychological treatments after the 1960s, long after Freud's death in 1939.
-Freud had ceased his analysis of the brain and his physiological studies and shifted his focus to the study of the psyche, and on treatment using free association and the phenomena of transference.
-His study emphasized the recognition of childhood events that could influence the mental functioning of adults.
-His examination of the genetic and then the developmental aspects gave the psychoanalytic theory its characteristics.
-Starting with his publication of The Interpretation of Dreams in 1899, his theories began to gain prominence.
+Psychoanalytic theory is the theory of the innate structure of the human soul and the dynamics of personality development relating to the practice of psychoanalysis, a method of research and for treating of mental disorders (psychopathology).
+Laid out by Sigmund Freud in the late 19th century (s.
+The Interpretation of Dreams), he developed the theory and practice of psychoanalysis until his death in 1939.
+Since then, it has been further refined, also divided into various sub-areas, but independent of this, Freuds structural distinction of the soul into three functionally interlocking instances has been largely retained.

+Psychoanalysis with its theoretical core came to full prominence in the last third of the twentieth century, as part of the flow of critical discourse regarding psychological treatments in the 1970s.
+Freud himself had ceased his physiological research of the neural brain organization in 1906 (cf. history). shifting his focus to psychology and the treatment of mental health issues by using free associations and the phenomenon of transference.
+Psychoanalysis is based on the distinction between unconscious and conscious processes, and emphasized the recognition of childhood events that influence the mental functioning of adults.
+Freud's consideration of human evolutionary history (genetics) and then the aspect of individual psychological development in cultural contexts gave the psychoanalytic theory its characteristics.